lastefoto-ee/vastsundinu/content/en/post/best-gift-for-fresh-parents/index.md

 - admin

 tags:
-- newborn photosession
+- newborn photo shoot

 categories:
 - newborn
 ---
 ## No wonder they say that the best gift is the one that a person cannot buy for himself.

-{{< figure src="./newborn-photo-session-1.jpg" title="Newborn photosession in Tallinn" >}}
+{{< figure src="./newborn-photo-session-1.jpg" title="Newborn photo shoot in Tallinn" >}}

 Most mothers who come to me with newborn babies admit that they themselves would hardly have decided on such a photoshoot.
 In household chores, both before childbirth and after, the thought somehow does not come to mind that it would be great to keep in mind the very first days of a baby's life.

-{{< figure src="./newborn-photo-session-2.jpg" title="Newborn photosession" >}}
+{{< figure src="./newborn-photo-session-2.jpg" title="Newborn photo shoot" >}}

-But, if there is a discerning friend/mother/sister who gives a certificate for a newborn photosession, then this, as a result, turns out to be exactly the gift that will be remembered for a lifetime.
+But, if there is a discerning friend/mother/sister who gives a certificate for a newborn photo shoot, then this, as a result, turns out to be exactly the gift that will be remembered for a lifetime.
 After all, the pictures stolen from time by a professional lens are thoroughly imbued with the thrill and tenderness of the newly realized motherhood ...
 And they are much more valuable than diapers and rattles.

 {{< figure src="./newborn-photo-session-3.jpg" title="Newborn photoshoot in Tallinn" >}}